 n=2 X (Zα+ Zв )2 σ2( μ1- μ2 - ẟ)2

-Where ‘n’ is the minimum sample size needed for the study, Zα is the standard normal deviate at 95 % confidence level taken as 1.96 for a two-tail study, Zв is the power of the study and power of 80 % (0.84) would be adopted for this study, σ2 is the standard deviation of the mean in blood loss from a previous study (Ugwu et al.; 2014).
+Where ‘n’ is the minimum sample size needed for the study, Zα is the standard normal deviate at 95 % confidence level (interval)l taken as 1.96 for a two-tail study, Zв is the power of the study and power of 80 % (0.84) would be adopted for this study, σ2 is the standard deviation of the mean in blood loss from a previous study (Ugwu et al.; 2014).
 An attrition rate of 20 % was put into consideration in arriving at the sample size.
 Eligible participants that were greater than or equals to 18 years of age at the point of obtaining informed written consent for abdominal birth (at the labour ward for emergency/urgent cases or at the antenatal ward for elective cases), were educated about the study.

 The random allocation of the participants in this study was done using the WIN PEPI software.
 The WIN PEPI software was used to allocate numbers 1 to 152 randomly into two equal groups (A and B), hence generating a randomization list.
 After obtaining an informed consent from a participant, the participant was allocated to either group “A” or group “B”.